GabrielMedink/Universe/README.md

-# Build a Celestial Bodies Database :stars:
+# Celestial Bodies Database :stars:
 ### This database contains interesting tables about the space. :rocket: Have fun!

 ## Galaxies :milky_way: